What Is a General Ledger, And Why Do You Need One?

 Traditionally, accountants recorded financial transactions in the ledger by hand, using the double-entry accounting method.

 With the advent of computers, recording transactions became simpler.
-No longer did you have to record in books; you could use excel sheets and sophisticated business accounting software.
+No longer did you have to record in books; you could use excel sheets and sophisticated accounting software.

 While the way you record transactions has changed, the importance of the ledger remains.
 It’s an essential accounting record for creating financial reports which are crucial for evaluating business health.